 The first companies offering this service utilized ATM systems with a cable modem cost of $370 and up.
 When it became apparent that this system was inadequate for the growing number of ISPs/subscribers, and with the advent of new technology, most of the multimedia cable networks throughout the world switched over to the DOCSIS system (Data Over Cable Service Interface Specifications).
 This is the worldwide cable modem standard supported by all major equipment manufacturers.
 When a cable company uses DOCSIS, the customer has the option of more suppliers to purchase/lease the modem from.
-We bring this historical reference up here in case you're one of the people faced with replacing your old ATM modem - so you know why the cable company is urging you to do it.

 While some cable companies claim that their network is capable of transmitting 10 mbps or more, you need to accept these numbers cautiously.
 Yes, the cable company's cables and fiber optic lines may be capable of transmission at that speed, but once you connect through their system to your ISP, you are limited by your ISP's bandwidth to the Internet.
 It's not so much the provider, when it's cable; it's how many users and how they use the net that are on your particular segment that matters.